meleyal/generative-music-with-javascript/website/book/primers/javascript.md

 Everything we create in our graph is a node.
-All nodes implement the [`AudioNode`](https://developer.mozilla.org/en-US/docs/Web/API/AudioNode) interface, with additional properties and methods specific to their type.
+All nodes implement the [`AudioNode`](https://developer.mozilla.org/en-US/docs/Web/API/AudioNode) interface, extended with additional properties and methods specific to their type.

 A node's properties can be get and set as you'd expect, but with an additional
-super-power: they implement the [`AudioParam`](https://developer.mozilla.org/en-US/docs/Web/API/AudioParam) interface, meaning changes to them can be scheduled over time:
+super-power: they implement the [`AudioParam`](https://developer.mozilla.org/en-US/docs/Web/API/AudioParam) interface, meaning changes to them can be scheduled over time (`currentTime` is covered in more detail in the next section):

 ```js
 const context = new AudioContext()